enathu/fontlab-tamil-encoding/README.md

 ~~Currently the repository is empty as I am testing different types of naming conventions and I'll update with the Encoding file as soon as I feel it's ready to be shipped.~~

-The current encoding based on Karla Tamil development name.
-Special thanks to Jonny Pinhorn.
+~~The current encoding based on Karla Tamil development name.
+Special thanks to Jonny Pinhorn.~~

+The current encoding based on Lohit Tamil development names and

 ####Contribute